syan-tibco/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 ## Recommended IAM Policies
 It is recommeded to have the [Minimum IAM Policies](https://eksctl.io/usage/minimum-iam-policies/ attached to the role which is being used for the cluster creation.
 Additionally, you will need to add the AmazonElasticFileSystemFullAccess (arn:aws:iam::aws:policy/AmazonElasticFileSystemFullAccess) policy to the role you are going to use.
+> [!NOTE]
+> Please use this role with recommended IAM policies attached, to create and access EKS cluster

 ## Export required variables
 ```bash